Post

 • Multiple Steps are executed in order

-• A Step can output strings for subsequent Steps to reference.
+• A Step can output strings for reference by subsequent Steps.

-• Steps can directly write shell script programs You can reference gh cli, current environment variables (e.g., to get PR numbers), and directly perform the desired actions.
+• Steps can directly write shell script programs You can reference gh cli, current environment variables (e.g., obtaining PR numbers), and directly perform the desired actions.

 GitHub Actions — Workflow — Job — Reuse Action Step

-• You can also package a series of work task Steps into an Action GitHub Repo for others to reuse directly
+• You can also package a series of task Steps into an Action GitHub Repo for reuse by other workflows.

 Packaging Actions supports:

-• Docker Action — Indicates that GitHub Actions will pass environment variables to the Docker container, and you can handle them as you wish, whether it be shell script, Java, PHP, etc.
+• Docker Action — Indicates that GitHub Actions will pass environment variables to the Docker container, and you can handle them as needed, whether it be shell scripts, Java, PHP, etc.

-• JavaScript/TypeScript Action — Directly uses node.js to write the logic for GitHub Actions, and the environment variables will also be passed for your reference. e.g. pozil/auto-assign-issue
+• JavaScript/TypeScript Action — Directly use node.js to write the logic for GitHub Actions, and the environment variables will also be passed for your reference. e.g. pozil/auto-assign-issue

-• Composite (YAML) — Pure YAML describing task steps (same as GitHub Actions — Workflow — Job — Step) can declare which steps to perform or directly write shell scripts above. e.g. ZhgChgLi/ZReviewTender
+• Composite (YAML) — Pure YAML describing task steps (same as GitHub Actions — Workflow — Job — Step) can declare which steps to perform or directly write shell scripts. e.g. ZhgChgLi/ZReviewTender

 Due to space constraints, this article will not cover how to package GitHub Actions.
 For those interested, please refer to the official documentation: tutorials/creating-a-composite-action.